chomechome/maru/README.rst

 ---------------

-**MARu** is a morphological analyzer for Russian, written in Python, backed by machine learning and neural networks.
+**MARu** is a morphological analyzer for Russian, written in Python, powered by machine learning and neural networks.

 Installation
 ------------